mortenjc/esp32-lcd/README.md

     > ./scripts/build
     > ./scripts/flash

+From then on you only need to build and flash which can be done in one go:

+    > ./scripts/build && ./scripts/flash

+If you need to tweak the system behaviour by enabling or disabling parameters in **sdkconfig.defaults** you will need to run the target script again.

 # UIs
 ## first_lcd
-The UI as defined in Squareline Studio
+The UI as defined in Squareline Studio (files in **UI** folder)

 <img src="docs/first_lcd.png" width="200"><img src="docs/photo.jpg" width="200">

+But this is subject to change without notice as the project unfolds.